pkosciak/workspace/readme.md

 ```

 You can also set up each project with its own MySQL instance if specific configurations are needed.
 Ensure to use a unique port number (set up inside the `.env` file).
 If using a predefined MySQL configuration, your project’s MySQL instance container should be named `projectname-mysql`.

+For the project's MySQL instance, data is stored inside the `[project catalog]/.docker/mysql/data` directory.

+**Backup your data periodically to avoid data loss.**

 ## Executing commands in a project (e.g., composer install)